1 Did you know that 90 percent of all small businesses fail in the first year… and 80 percent of the survivors close their doors in the next five? And 80 percent of those never see year 10?

 The quotes you see below really inspired me or got me thinking.
 They are listed in no particular order.
 Each quote is in bold.
 After each quote I will also share my own thoughts on the topic.
+Enjoy the information.

 # 1 Did you know that 90 percent of all small businesses fail in the first year… and 80 percent of the survivors close their doors in the next five?
 And 80 percent of those never see year 10?

 My Take: If you decided to start your own business, the odds of achieving success are stacked against you.
 All businesses are risky.
 Most businesses fail, regardless of the industry.
-So when people talk to you about the high failure rate in MLM, make sure you let them know that the failure rates apply to every type of business, not just MLM.
+When people talk to you about the high failure rate in MLM, make sure you let them know that the failure rates apply to every type of business, not just MLM.

 # 2 They say the mind is like a parachute – it doesn’t work unless it is open.